Chart Color Schemes

 Lockridge is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the Lockridge statistical area's population is estimated at around 3,751.
-This reflects an increase of 429 people since the 2021 Census, which reported a population of 3,322.
-The change is inferred from AreaSearch's resident population estimate of 3,693 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 33 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,551 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Lockridge's 12.9% growth since the 2021 census exceeded the national average (9.7%).
-Population growth for the area was primarily driven by interstate migration contributing approximately 39.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on ABS population updates and AreaSearch validation, the suburb of Lockridge had an estimated population of 3752 as of Feb 2026.
+This reflected a growth of 430 people since the 2021 Census, which reported a population of 3322.
+The change was inferred from AreaSearch's estimation of 3693 residents following examination of ABS's latest ERP data release in June 2024 and an additional 32 validated new addresses since the Census date.
+This resulted in a density ratio of 2552 persons per square kilometer, placing Lockridge in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 12.9% growth since the 2021 census exceeded the national average of 9.9%.
+Population growth was primarily driven by interstate migration contributing approximately 39.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Examining future population trends, a significant population increase in the top quartile of national statistical areas is forecast for Lockridge.
-The area is expected to increase by 1,119 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 32.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
+Looking ahead, significant population increase is forecast for Lockridge, with an expected expansion of 1115 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 32.4% over the 17 years.

 Frequently Asked Questions - Population